Kopkamtib: Origins of Kopkamtib

 By 1968 the PKI was no longer seen as a credible threat to military power, Kopkamtib's role as the New Order's main security apparatus remained, as did its surveillance of citizens.
-Kopkamtib played and important role in ensuring Golkar victory in the 1971 general elections.
+Kopkamtib played an important role in ensuring Golkar victory in the 1971 general elections.
 The organisation screened candidates and disqualifying about 20 per cent for political reasons.

 Established immediately after the events of the 30 September Movement.It can be said that this institution was an instrument of Suharto's New Order power that coordinated a number of intelligence agencies, from Bakin to intelligence in every part of ABRI.
 In fact, in cases deemed to be disruptive to political and economic stability, Kopkamtib was able to break through the authority of the civilian department, even though ABRI's authority.
 By employing trusted military personnel to carry out tasks with political objectives in a broad and extraordinary sense, the Kopkamtib is at the core of the Indonesian government during a period of permanent martial law.